-SAN DIEGO (AP) -- The director of a wildly popular video about brutal African warlord Joseph Kony has been diagnosed with a mental condition triggered by trauma or stress and is expected to stay in the hospital for weeks, his wife said Wednesday.
+SAN DIEGO (AP) -- The wife of the film director who made a wildly popular video about brutal African warlord Joseph Kony says her husband has been diagnosed with brief reactive psychosis and is expected to stay in the hospital for weeks.

-Jason Russell, 33, was hospitalized last week in San Diego after witnesses saw him running through streets in his underwear, screaming incoherently and banging his fists on the pavement.
+Jason Russell was hospitalized last week in San Diego after witnesses saw him running through streets in his underwear, screaming and banging his fists on the pavement.

-Russell narrates the 30-minute video "Kony 2012," which has been viewed more than 84 million times on YouTube since it was released this month.
-In the video, Russell talks to his young son, Gavin, about Kony and the Lord's Resistance Army.
+The 30-minute video has been viewed more than 84 million times on YouTube since it was released this month.